TEAS – Lakehead University

 - Mechanics of Materials

-Social Sciences – General (Second teachable only)
+Social Sciences – General (Second Teaching Subject Only)

 You must present at least 3 full-year course equivalents from any combination of at least 3 of the following: